What Are Data Transformation Services? A Practical Guide to AI-Ready Data Pipelines

 Complex Processing

-For advanced use cases, BladePipe supports custom code injection through the bladepipe-sdk interface .
+For advanced use cases, BladePipe supports custom code through the bladepipe-sdk interface.
 You can:

 - Call remote services during transformation (enrichment APIs, lookup tables)